Festivals-App/festivals-api-ios/README.md

 ### Build

-There is an [ExampleApp](https://github.com/Festivals-App/festivals-api-ios/blob/main/ExampleApp) for developing and testing which you can build using Xcode.
+There is an [ExampleApp](https://github.com/Festivals-App/festivals-api-ios/tree/master/ExampleApp) for developing and testing which you can build using Xcode.

+### Testing

+TBA

 ### Requirements

 -  iOS 13.0+